-Deep brain stimulation at UPMC has proven to be an effective treatment for involuntary movements associated with Parkinson’s disease and epilepsy, such as tremors, slowness of movement, rigidity, and problems with walking and balance.
+Deep brain stimulation at UPMC has proven to be an effective treatment for involuntary movements associated with Parkinson’s disease, essential tremor, and dystonia, such as tremors, slowness of movement, rigidity, and problems with walking and balance.
 Deep brain stimulation is also approved for obsessive-compulsive disorder (OCD) treatment under a Humanitarian Device Exemption.

 Deep brain stimulation is both adjustable and reversible.
 New technology allows patients to use a remote control to adjust the level of stimulation needed to provide the greatest symptom relief with the least amount of side effects.

 Patients who received deep brain stimulation have shown:

 Depending on your condition and diagnosis, deep brain stimulation can be performed while the patient is either: